neptune-mutual-blue/protocol/docs/VaultDelegateBase.md

 ### preReceiveFromStrategy

 This hook runs before `receiveFromStrategy` implementation on vault(s)
- Note:
- - Access is allowed to exact strategy contracts only
- - The caller must be the strategy contract
- - msg.sender must be the correct vault contract

 ```solidity
 function preReceiveFromStrategy(address caller, IERC20 , bytes32 coverKey, bytes32 strategyName, uint256 ) external nonpayable nonReentrant